Let's See What This Guy Has Done...

 - Same IP address:

-- Confirmed that the commenting and browsing behavior were done by the same visitor.
+- It can be confirmed that the comments and browsing behavior were performed by the same visitor.

 - Same IP address: